 The authorized capital stock of the Company consists of 15,000,000 shares of Common Stock, \$0.01 par value per share, 5,750,000 shares of Series D Preferred Stock, \$.01 par value per share, and 1,000,000 shares of "blank check" preferred stock, par value \$0.01 per share.
-As of the date of this Prospectus, 5,490,811 shares of Common Stock are issued and outstanding and no shares of Series D Preferred Stock or any other series of preferred stock are outstanding.
+As of the date of this Prospectus, 3,990,811 shares of Common Stock are issued and outstanding and no shares of Series D Preferred Stock or any other series of preferred stock are outstanding.

-The following are brief descriptions of the Common Stock and the other securities of the Company.
+The following are brief descriptions of the Common Stock (including the shares offered in the European Offering) and the other securities of the Company.
+None of the shares of Common Stock offered in the European Offering will be offered or sold in the United States.
 The rights of the holders of shares of the Company's capital stock are established by the Company's certificate of incorporation, as amended, the Company's by-laws and Delaware law.
 The following statements do not purport to be complete or give full effect to statutory or common law, and are subject in all respects to the applicable provisions of the certificate of incorporation, by-laws and state law.